alters-mit/magnebot/doc/magnebot_controller.md

 **`def init_test_scene(self) -> None`**

 Initialize an empty test room with a Magnebot.
+The simulation will advance through frames until the Magnebot's body is in its neutral position.

 This function can be called instead of `init_scene()` for testing purposes.
 If so, it must be called before any other API calls.